What you will study

 Block 1: explores what it means to be a carer, firstly in the context of unpaid or family care and then moving on to formal or professional care.
 It examines the requirements for being a professional carer such as professional standards as well as the demands and rewards of being involved in providing care.

-Block 2: explores human development across the life course through the lens of three case studies.
-The first focuses on the impact of migration on human development, the second considers how involvement in crime affects people across the life course and the final case study focuses on the needs of people with learning disabilities transitioning from children to adult services.
-The Block also explores the impact of disadvantage and discrimination to human needs across the life course.
-These issues will be considered through the lens of a video case study of a preschool play group supporting migrant families service in Edinburgh.
+Block 2: explores human development across the life course by examining three case studies.
+The first focuses on the impact of migration on human development, the second considers how involvement in crime affects people across the life course, and the final case study focuses on the needs of people with learning disabilities moving from child to adult services.
+You’ll also explore how disadvantage and discrimination shape human needs across the life course by examining the video case study of a preschool playgroup supporting migrant families' service.

 Block 3: examines the important issue of safeguarding.
-You will learn about the definitions of risk in the context of both adults and children's services.
-You will also explore the ways in which health and social care services respond to promoting wellbeing and protecting people who are vulnerable.
-These issues will be considered through the lens of a video case study of a drug and alcohol service in Belfast.
+You’ll learn about the definitions of risk in the context of both adult and children's services.
+You’ll also explore how health and social care services respond, promote wellbeing, and protect people who are vulnerable.
+These issues will also be explored using a video case study of a drug and alcohol service in Belfast.

 Block 4: introduces some of the core concepts of sociology and how these can help you develop a deeper understanding of health and social care needs and services.
-In particular you will learn about the importance of identity and how identities change in particular contexts.
-You will also learn about how needs change as people move through important transitions such as ageing and becoming more dependent.
+In particular, you’ll learn about the importance of identity and how identities change in certain contexts.
+You’ll also learn how needs change as people move through important transitions such as ageing and becoming more dependent.

 Block 5: explores the settings in which care takes place and is managed.
-You visit a wide variety of care environments, from domestic homes, to residential and hospital settings, exploring their physical, social and psychological impact and the extent to which they are enabling or disabling.
-In particular you will consider the service user and also the professional perspectives on navigating services.
+You’ll study a wide variety of care environments, from domestic homes to residential and hospital settings, and explore how these places affect the people there and the extent to which they are enabling or disabling.
+You’ll consider both the service user and the professional perspectives on navigating services.
 These themes will be illustrated with a video case study of an educational mental health resource in Oxford.

-Block 6: introduces innovation and digital delivery of health and social care services.
-You will learn about why technological innovation is important and the advantages and challenges of digital service delivery.
-You will consider your own digital footprint and use of social media.
-The issues of this block are illustrated through a video case study of a digital app to support the treatment of people with post traumatic stress disorder filmed at the National Centre for Mental Health in Cardiff.
+Block 6: introduces digital delivery of health and social care services.
+You’ll learn about why technological innovation is important and the advantages and challenges of digital service delivery.
+You’ll also consider your own digital footprint and use of social media.
+This block’s key issues are highlighted through a video case study featuring a digital app designed to support the treatment of people with post-traumatic stress disorder, filmed at the National Centre for Mental Health in Cardiff.

 You will learn